rahulkrajput/GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project/README.md

                 └── kustomization.yml
 ```

-**Create New Application file, to Connect with your Git Repo where your Manifests File exists for deploy on AKS Cluster**
+**Create a New Application file to Connect with your Git repo where your Manifests File exists for deploy on AKS Cluster**

 - vi Web-App.yml